-- RP.19 Support home-based businesses in residential areas that contribute to the local economy, lessen auto dependency, respect the natural environment and water resources, and enhance neighbourhood character. - RP.20 Support the progressive rehabilitation of resource-based activities to an appropriate afteruse, such as viable agricultural land or reforestation, that is compatible with the applicable regional OCP designation, surrounding environment and existing uses. ▲ - RP.21 Expect heavy and resource-based industries to minimize impacts on surrounding land use, while ensuring and contributing to the quality of life and residents and the natural environment.
+- RP.25 Support storage space for deconstruction and material reuse markets. - RP.26 Support the progressive rehabilitation of resource-based activities to an appropriate after-use, such as viable agricultural land or reforestation, that is compatible with the applicable regional OCP designation, surrounding environment and existing uses.

+RP.27 Expect heavy and resource-based industries to minimize impacts on surrounding land use, while ensuring and contributing to the quality of life and residents and the natural environment.